Team766/ros_vision/README.md

 3. Add `isolcpus=4,5` to the end of the line.
 Save the file.
 4. Reboot the machine `sudo reboot`

 When the device reboots cores 4 and 5 should show at 0% utilization.
-When you launch the vision system using optimized_launch.bsh, you will see that cores 4 and 5 will start to be come active, and will go back to 0% utilization when the vision system is shutdown.
+When you launch the vision system you will see that cores 4 and 5 will start to be come active, and will go back to 0% utilization when the vision system is shutdown.

 # Running Timing Tests